 More and more states are approving both the medical and recreational use of cannabis for humans.
-But does marijuana have any benefits for cats?
+But do treatments derived from marijuana plants have any benefits for cats?

 Many joke that catnip gives kitties a high similar to the one produced in humans, but cannabis doesn’t give cats the case of the zoomies or make them act silly.
 It may, however, have therapeutic benefits.